 You’re at the end of your time at university, and it is now all about that important next step – selecting the right ambulance service as your employer.

-We are recruiting enthusiastic, compassionate, and caring HCPC Registered paramedics to work within our organisation and to deliver outstanding patient care.
+We are recruiting enthusiastic, compassionate, and caring HCPC Registered Paramedics (or those due to register in 2020/21) to work within our organisation and to deliver the best patient care possible.

 We are looking for professional clinicians to join us and continue delivering outstanding compassionate care.
 We know how challenging both the ambulance environment is, and being a clinician working remotely can be, but importantly rewarding.
 We use the national clinical practice guidelines, local guidelines and our clinical app to support your practice along with access to a clinical advice line.
 Our clinicians are trusted to give the care they assess and consider are appropriate to meet their needs.